yasirbarlas/av-node-analysis/README.md

 # Network Analysis of the Atrioventricular Node

-The work presented here is in support of an academic paper, and an abstract can be found [here](https://doi.org/10.1016/j.bpj.2023.11.2779).
+The work presented here is in support of an academic paper, which can be found [here](https://arxiv.org/abs/2405.15841).

 We use ideas from network science on the atrioventricular (AV) node, and produce a network based on a sampled set of regions on the AV node.
 A matrix is constructed based on the means of these regions (which we select using squares), where each column represents a region of the AV node and each row represents the mean at a certain point of time (or frame).
 The matrix is then standardised, and the first principal component is removed using principal component analysis (PCA) (if desired).
 A correlation matrix is then constructed from the standardised matrix (or reconstructed matrix after PCA).
 A network is then constructed based on satisfying a certain target mean degree, by selecting a correlation threshold appropriately.
 An edge between a pair of points is then included in the network, if the correlation between the two points meets this correlation threshold.
 Statistics, such as the clustering coefficient and small-world coefficient, are calculated and appended to a .csv file for analysis.